sguox002/leetcode/leetcode-all.md

 - keep invariant condition when shrinking the range.
 - left biased and right biased.
 - convert problem to binary search if brutal force checking all range works.

+<<-658	Find K Closest Elements    		41.4%	Medium
+sorted array find the k closest to x elements. if tie choose the smaller one. sort using abs(a-x).
+- binary search: find the leftmost element x-A[mid]>A[mid+k]-x.
+->>

+<<-644	Maximum Average Subarray II    		32.5%	Hard
+problem: subarray length>=k and find the max subarray average.
+subject: binary search, double with greedy.
+approach: subarray length =k to n and we can get the max average for each length. sum(Ai)/j=average->sum(Ai)=j*average->Sum(Ai-Average) Sum(Ai-Average)>0 then we know we can increase it. otherwise, we shall decrease it. this leads to a binary search approach.
+To check if the array can get more or less than target average:
+- Sum(Ai-target) can be achieved using prefix sum.
+- we keep the 0 to i-k minimum sum and prefix sum.
+If prefix sum>min sum, then we know we can get average > target.
+->>

+<<-668	Kth Smallest Number in Multiplication Table    		47.3%	Hard
+binary search counting the number < target. counting shall be O(n).
+->>

 <<-683	K Empty Slots    		35.8%	Hard
 n bulbs from 1 to n. bulb[i] means on ith day we will turn on bulb at bulb[i].